Robustness of Neural Ratio and Posterior Estimators to Distributional Shifts for Population-Level Dark Matter Analysis in Strong Gravitational Lensing: Introduction

 However, measuring the effect of small halos on lensed images is a challenging, nonlinear inverse problem.
 The signal is weak and suffers from multiple degeneracies with other nuisance parameters, such as the morphology of the background source.
 Furthermore, the properties of a population of dark matter subhalos correspond to a high-dimensional space (e.g., the positions and masses of a large number of subhalos), making the inference of the abundance and distribution of subhalos a difficult problem for traditional, explicit likelihood modeling methods.
 Past works have introduced a number of approximations in an attempt to make the problem tractable, for example by assuming Gaussian priors, linearizing the lensing model, limiting the analysis to only modeling the effect of the most massive subhalos, or performing a power-spectrum analysis \citep[e.g.,][]{Vegetti_2010, Yashar_2016, Hezaveh_2016_powerspec, Cyr_Racine_2016, Birrer_2017_summary_stats, Brennan_2019, Despali_2020_lensing_prop_subhalos}.
 Despite these simplifications, these methods are still generally computationally costly, which limits the possibility of extensive testing them for potential biases.

-Neural network inference frameworks, such as Neural Ratio Estimators (NREs) and Neural Posterior Estimators (NPEs), have recently emerged as a promising solution to these problems since they can be trained to approximate the intractable likelihood or the posterior of parameter distributions directly from high-dimensional input data \citep[e.g.,][]{Cranmer_2015_NRE, Baldi_2016_NRE, Papamakarios_2016_NDE, He_2016_NPE, brehmer2018constraining, brehmer2019mining, Brehmer_NRE_particle_2020}.
+Neural network inference frameworks, such as neural ratio estimators (NREs) and sequential neural posterior estimators (SNPEs), have recently emerged as a promising solution to these problems since they can be trained to approximate the intractable likelihood or the posterior of parameter distributions directly from high-dimensional input data \citep[e.g.,][]{Cranmer_2015_NRE, Baldi_2016_NRE, Papamakarios_2016_NDE, He_2016_NPE, brehmer2018constraining, brehmer2019mining, Brehmer_NRE_particle_2020}.
 In principle, both analysis frameworks can marginalize over large numbers of nuisance parameters and return an optimal, unbiased likelihood or posterior for the parameters of interest.
+For more details on NREs and SNPEs and their motivation in likelihood free inference see Appendix~\ref{app:nlfim}.

-Within the context of subhalo studies with strong gravitational lensing, this means directly inferring parameters describing the population-level distribution of subhalos (e.g., the subhalo mass function) from a collection of strong lensing systems, while marginalizing over nuisance parameters, including the source galaxy morphologies, the macro-lens parameters, and the parameters of an a priori unknown number of individual subhalos.
-Recent work has demonstrated the promise of such approaches to circumvent approximations of the intractable likelihood in strong gravitational lensing \citep[e.g.,][]{Brehmer_Sidd_2019_NRE, Coogan_2022, Sidd_2022_NRE, Zhang_2022, Karchev_2023, Wagner_C2023, Wagner_C2024, Zhang_2024}.
+Within the context of subhalo studies with strong gravitational lensing, the networks infer parameters describing the population-level distribution of subhalos (e.g., the subhalo mass function) for a collection of strong lensing systems, while marginalizing over nuisance parameters, including the source galaxy morphologies, the macro-lens parameters, and the parameters of an a priori unknown number of individual subhalos.
+These methods predict the subhalo population parameters for each lens individually; afterward, the predictions of the individual lenses are combined to get a population-wide posterior.
+Recent work has demonstrated the promise of such approaches to circumvent approximations of the intractable likelihood in strong gravitational lensing \citep[e.g.,][]{Brehmer_Sidd_2019_NRE, Coogan_2022, Sidd_2022_NRE, Zhang_2022, Eve_NRE_2023, Karchev_2023, Wagner_C2023, Wagner_C2024, Zhang_2024}.